gardener-attic/image-vector/docs/imagevector_cd_parse.md

 	    targetVersion: '< 1.16'
 </pre>

-3. The image is a generic dependency where the actual images are defined by the overwrite.
+#### 3. The image is a generic dependency

 A generic dependency image is not part of a component descriptor's resource but will be added as label ("imagevector.gardener.cloud/images") to the component descriptor.
+Generic dependencies do not have a tag as their actual tag depends on other external factors.

 Generic dependencies can be defined by
+1. image entries without a tag
-1. defined as "--generic-dependency=<image name>"
+2. defined as "--generic-dependency=<image name>"
-2. the label "imagevector.gardener.cloud/generic"
+3. the label "imagevector.gardener.cloud/generic"

 <pre>
 images: